US Meta users report automatic re-follows of president, VP accounts

-NEW YORK : Some Meta social media users said on Wednesday that their accounts re-followed the profiles of President Donald Trump, Vice President JD Vance and first lady Melania Trump after they had unfollowed those accounts once Trump took office for his second term.
+NEW YORK: Some Meta social media users said on Wednesday (Jan 22) that their accounts re-followed the profiles of President Donald Trump, Vice President JD Vance and first lady Melania Trump after they had unfollowed those accounts once Trump took office for his second term.

 When a presidential administration changes, the official White House social media accounts roll over to the new elected officials.
 That happened in 2017 and 2021, when Trump succeeded Barack Obama as president, and then when Joe Biden succeeded Trump.